The Bondi to Bronte Walk (Highlights and Map)

 Mackenzies Bay

-From Mackenzies Bay, continue on the walking trail around the bay and the little headland, ending up at Tamarama Beach.
+From Mackenzies Bay, follow the walking trail as it curves around the bay and over a small headland, leading you to Tamarama Beach.

 5. Tamarama Beach

-Also known as “Glamarama” by the locals, Tamarama offers good but sometimes rough surfing conditions.
-The beach itself is small and narrow, with a couple of popular volleyball courts.
+Also known as “Glamarama” by the locals, Tamarama Beach is known for its great, but sometimes rough, surfing conditions.
+The beach itself is small and narrow, with a couple of well-used volleyball courts.

 Tamarama Beach